-One of the more common symptoms that patients with TMJ disorder share are frequent headaches.
-Misaligned teeth can cause them and other painful TMJ symptoms.
+One of the more common symptoms that patients with TMJ disorders share is frequent headaches.
 These “TMJ headaches” often occur in the morning as a result of clenching the jaw and grinding the teeth during sleep.
-Also, the simple fact that your jaw has to strain to bite correctly can lead to these headaches.
-Other signs that could indicate TMJ headaches are:
+Also, the simple fact that your jaw has to strain to bite the right way can lead to these headaches.

-- Facial pain (often in the temporal region or sides of face)
+- Facial pain (often in the temple region or sides of the face)

-- Pain in the neck and/or older shoulders
+- Pain in the neck or older shoulders

 - Earache or feeling of fullness in the ears